Azure/aks-periscope/README.md

 # Programming Guide
-AKS Diagnostic Tool provides a simple framework which supports adding new functionalities.
+AKS Periscope provides a simple framework which supports adding new functionalities.
 The steps are:

 1. Clone this repo.